Kingxukai/linux/Documentation/driver-api/iio/core.rst

         },
    };

-Channel sysfs attributes exposed to userspace are specified in the form of bitmasks.
+Channel sysfs attributes exposed to userspace are specified in the woke form of bitmasks.
 Depending on their shared info, attributes can be set in one of the following masks: